kimbersykes87-source/last-resort/SETUP.md

 - Verify all files are committed to git
 - Ensure `index.html` exists in root directory

+## Local Development

+⚠️ **Important**: Local development is **not fully functional** for this application.

+**The Issue:**
+- The `/api-proxy` endpoint is a Cloudflare Worker function that only executes on Cloudflare Pages
+- When running locally, API calls to `/api-proxy` will fail (returns 501 Method Not Allowed)
+- This means authentication, data fetching, and all backend operations won't work locally

+**What You CAN Do Locally:**
+- ✅ Test HTML structure and layout
+- ✅ Test CSS styling and design
+- ✅ Test JavaScript UI interactions (without API calls)
+- ✅ Use `npm run dev` to serve static files

+**What You CANNOT Do Locally:**
+- ❌ Test login/signup functionality
+- ❌ Test API calls
+- ❌ Test authentication
+- ❌ Test data operations

+**Workaround:**
+1. Make UI changes locally
+2. Test layout/styling with `npm run dev`
+3. Push to GitHub and test full functionality on Cloudflare Pages
+4. The deployment is fast (1-2 minutes), making this workflow manageable

+**Future:** A local proxy server could be developed to mimic the Cloudflare Worker, but this has not been implemented yet.

 ## Next Steps

 Once setup is complete: